Nov.13.2019

 We have heard that placing epoxy bottles in a black garbage bag and setting them in the sun, will thaw them.
 Typically the sun is not a good option and may only prolong the thawing process.

-Likewise, heating the epoxy material in a microwave is not recommended because, well, it’s epoxy and microwaves should be used for heating food.
+Likewise, heating the epoxy material in a microwave is not recommended because, well, it’s epoxy and microwaves should be used for heating chili dogs.

 Comments (1)